How to spend New Years Eve in Sydney on the cheap

 As you can see, for two people this would cost a fortune.
 Especially if you are at the end of a 18 month trip like we were.
 So how did we spend New Year’s Eve in Sydney on the cheap?

 Only joking, even we would not go that far!
 Here are our tips to have a great New Years Eve in Sydney:

-We used Gumtree to book our accommodation.
+Did we find cheap accommodation during NYE?
+Yes, we did.
+We used Gumtree to book our accommodation in Sydney.
 We ended up staying in student accommodation for a week and it cost us around $220 Australian dollars.
 Granted it was not the best room we have ever stayed in but we were hardly at the place as we were out exploring the city.